Budd Hopkins: Evidence

-The lack of physical evidence and the inconsistencies and implausibility of the alien abduction stories lead some critics, including Carl Sagan and author Jodi Dean, to question whether these memories are the product of internal, rather than external experiences.
+The lack of physical evidence and the inconsistencies and implausibility of the alien abduction stories led some critics, including Carl Sagan and author Jodi Dean, to question whether these memories are the product of internal, rather than external experiences.

-Popular culture
+Criticism

-Critics of Hopkins' assertions that these alien abduction stories had "an absolute core of reality" cautioned that media coverage might, inadvertently, be influencing alleged victims' stories.
-For example, The UFO Incident, a movie based on the Betty and Barney Hill case, aired on October 20, 1975 and exposed millions of viewers to the idea of alien abduction.
+Critics of Hopkins' position that on alien abduction accounts had "an absolute core of reality" cautioned that media coverage might, inadvertently, be influencing alleged victims' stories.
+For example, The UFO Incident, a movie based on the Barney and Betty Hill case, aired on October 20, 1975, and exposed millions of viewers to the idea of alien abduction.
 Just one month later, O'Barski, Hopkins' neighbor and a New York City liquor store owner, approached him about seeing a spacecraft that, allegedly, landed in New Jersey's North Hudson Park.

-Strieber's book, Communion (1987), topped The New York Times' best-seller list, as did Hopkins' Intruders: The Incredible Visitations at Copley Woods (1987), and prompted stories of alien abduction by people who read the books.

-Cortile had also participated in Hopkins' support group, starting five months before her alleged abduction, and read his book, Intruders.

 Conspiracy theories of government coverup of UFO sightings and visitations, such as the ones depicted in Nighteyes and Witnessed fueled the imaginations of those who belonged to UFO groups at the time.
 Some say the public's interest in UFOs may have faded after the Cold War had it not been for the media's depiction of and public sympathy for traumatized alien abductee television portrayals in the 1980s and 1990s.

-Even Hopkins admitted that media attention had a way of "contaminating the pool" of subjects, but felt he was able to cull the delusional stories from those he believed to be real.
-For him, the repetition of certain experiences by abductees lent credibility to their stories.
-For Hopkins, these accounts were not fantasy.
+Even Hopkins admitted that media attention had a way of "contaminating the pool" of subjects, but believed that he was able to cull the delusional stories from those he believed to be real.
+In his view, the repetition of certain experiences by abductees lent credibility to their stories, leading him to conclude that these accounts were not fantasy.